 Lynch Hill School is affiliated to a national scheme called 'The Children's University', meaning clubs are validated to ensure they provide good quality activities and develop a range of skills.
 There are national awards depending on the amount of time spent in a club.
-In the Summer term the children attend a celebratory ceremony in order to graduate.
-Throughout the academic year, a variety of extra-curricular clubs will be held before and after school; a nominal fee will be charged for this.
-Activities will be on a rota and details given in the termly club letter and on the website.
-If your child is registered for a club, they must attend it for
+Therefore, a variety of extracurricular clubs will be held before and after school for pupils in KS1 and KS2.
+We feel that children in Reception are still a little young to attend a club after a full day at school.
+Activities for KS1 will be on a rota and details given in the termly club letter and website.
+If your child is registered for a club, they must attend it for the duration; any absence must be explained to school in writing.
+Failure to attend may result in your child losing their space.
+Mobile numbers should be up to date as any last minute changes will be notified by text.